Home

 DSC00672icon

 In late September, the colors of fall had not yet daubed the landscape.
 Nor had the winter rains swelled the lake.
 The levy marks, those little striations along the shoreline, still marked the various past descending summer water levels.
 This area was known as the “beach” though it was really only dirt and pebbles.
 Brown grass marked the area where the water level would normally rise and go no further in the winter.
 Knolls on these long fingers would become islands in winter.
-The rest of the peninsula would slip below the water and the fjords would expand.
+The rest of the peninsula would slip below the

 It is on the “beach” of one of these knolls that Bryan Hartnell and Cecelia Shepard were lying on a blanket.
 He was now 20, and she was 22.
 They had been good friends in the past, and were now just reminiscing about ‘old times.’
 Bryan was in college at Pacific Union in nearby Angwin.
 She was a student at Riverside College in southern California, and she had only been up around Angwin visiting a friend.
 Tomorrow she was leaving to go back south.